The engineer’s guide to right-hand (RH) and left-hand (LH) threads

 Lengthen or shorten a linkage through rotating the tube

-Safety and engagement standards
+Safety and thread engagement

 Proper thread engagement is non-negotiable for safety.